What is Diarrhoea?

 Boil drinking water!

 Don’t drink water if you think it’s unsafe.
 Just to be sure, boil it for a minute before you drink or cook with it.

-GI infections and diarrhoea are highly contagious - especially if you’ve had contact with faecal matter through changing nappies or helping a sick adult to use the bathroom - make sure that you and your loved ones wash your hands regularly with Lifebuoy disinfectant soap.
-This way, you will protect against germs and illness.
+GI infections and diarrhoea are highly contagious - especially if you’ve had contact with faecal matter through changing nappies or helping a sick adult to use the bathroom - make sure that you and your loved ones wash your hands regularly with Lifebuoy germ protection soap.
+This way, you will protect against germs.